-All client computers should be in the local LAN network connected to GFC Edge.
+- All client computers should be in the local LAN network connected to GFC Edge.
 In case of 'work from home' scenario, client computers typically connect over company's VPN to GFC Edge.
-In such scenarios, GFC performance is subject to many variables including quality of WAN link, VPN software and no performance guarantees can be made.
-Customers are recommended to work with GFC support and deploy the solution in test environment and should be verified before deploying in production environment

-- Firewall: TCP ports should be allowed between GFC edge and core instance. - GFC TCP Ports: 443 (HTTPS LMS), 6618 6630, 6688. - Network optimization devices (i.e., Riverbed Steelhead) must be configured to "Pass-thru" GFC-specific ports (TCP 6618-6630), 6688. - MTU requirement: TCP Maximum Transmission Unit (MTU) between GFC Edge and GFC Core should be configured as not to fragment the TCP packets.
+In such scenarios, GFC performance is subject to many variables including quality of WAN link, VPN software, latency between client and Edge.
+In such scenarios, no performance guarantees can be made. - Firewall: TCP ports should be allowed between GFC edge and core instance. - GFC TCP Ports: 443 (HTTPS LMS), 6618 6630, 6688. - Network optimization devices (i.e., Riverbed Steelhead) must be configured to "Pass-thru" GFC-specific ports (TCP 6618-6630), 6688. - MTU requirement: TCP Maximum Transmission Unit (MTU) between GFC Edge and GFC Core should be configured as not to fragment the TCP packets.
 This can be verified by executing 'mturoute.exe' tool.